datagrains/csv_etl_pipeline/README.md

 ## Pipeline converting csv files to parquet files:

-(1) I have built this pipeline assuming a scenario where the client has requested:
+(1) I have built this pipeline assuming a scenario where according to the following rules:

 	(a) Csv files to be combined and converted to parquet (b) Outputs to be partitioned by year